 What is SADT?

-The Survey Area Definition Tool (SADT) is a tool that generates the pointing positions for each tile within a survey.
-In addition it searches the guide star catalogues and selects the suitable sets of guide and active optics stars necessary to observe the individual pawprints of each survey tile.
+The Survey Area Definition Tool (SADT) is a tool that generates the pointing positions for each tile within a VISTA or VST survey.
+In addition, for VISTA, it searches the guide star catalogues and selects the suitable sets of guide and active optics stars necessary to observe the individual pawprints of each survey tile.
 In the case it does not find a sufficient number of guide stars or active optics stars, the tile position is slightly re-adjusted and the tool searches automatically again for suitable AG/AO stars.
-The output of the SADT (survey area file in XML format) must be used together with the P2PP version 3 (P2PP3) to generate the Observing Blocks (OBs) for observing runs scheduled on the VISTA or VST telescope.
+The output of the SADT (survey area file in XML format) must be used together with the web-based p2 tool to generate the Observing Blocks (OBs) for observing runs scheduled on the VISTA or VST telescope.

 The current public release of SADT is version 5.1.0 of the software for VIRCAM and OmegaCAM observations.

-NEW in version 5.1.0: this is a unified SADT version that can be used for VIRCAM and OmegaCAM.
+Version 5.1.0 is a unified SADT version that can be used for VIRCAM and OmegaCAM.
 Some bugs in previous versions were fixed.
-A new feature for the VIRCAM case is the possibility to search for guide stars in the first pawprint of a tile 6 pattern only.
+A feature for the VIRCAM case is the possibility to search for guide stars in the first pawprint of a tile 6 pattern only.
 This is meant for observations with short exposures, for which a very accurate guiding is not necessary.
 The advantage might be that a smaller number of backtrackings is needed in areas where are only few guide stars available.

 - the position angles of the detectors on the sky can now be set to any value;

 - a definition of an area as geodesic rectangle is not offered, coordinate ranges or circles should be used;

 - the positions of guide and active optics stars are not propagated to the OBs.
 Thus, please use SADT for VST without the option 'Find Guide/aO Stars'!